matthewjenifer/matthewjenifer.github.io/_posts/2024-11-30-my-fourth-post.md

 <img src="https://i.ibb.co/RvXgNGd/cropped-menu.png" >
 </div>

 <p> This way, eager students can get hands-on with the device without having to read the manual or go through every button before we meet.
-This also allows them to potentially fix blocks early - leaving more room for our sessions to explore or reinforce. </p>
+This also allows them to potentially address the fundamentals early - leaving more room for our sessions to explore or reinforce. </p>

 <div style="text-align: center;">
 <img src="https://i.ibb.co/pRgCRkQ/multiple-choice2.png" >